 For some other libraries, the Checker Framework developers have provided an annotated version of the library.
 The annotated libraries appear in the org.checkerframework.annotatedlib group in the Central Repository.
-The annotated library has identical behavior to the upstream, unannotated version; the source code is identical other than the annotations are different, so the only difference is with respect to pluggable type-checking of clients.
+The annotated library has identical behavior to the upstream, unannotated version; the source code is identical other than the annotations are different.
 (Some of the annotated libraries are bcel, commons-csv, commons-io, guava, and java-getopt.
-If the library you are interested in does not appear in the Central Repository, you can contribute by annotating it, which will help you and all other Checker Framework users; see Chapter 30, page 181.)
+If the library you are interested in does not appear in the Central Repository, you can contribute by annotating it, which will help you and all other Checker Framework users; see Chapter 30, page 182.)